 Controlling Your Holiday Spending

 Going into that mall?
 Well, first of all, please don't - for your own safety as well as others' this year.
-But besides that, a fact is that once you walk into a store you’re on the marketer’s turf now.
-It’s the same with places like Target.
-You run in wanting to buy some toilet paper (if there's any in stock?) and walk out pushing a cart’s worth of items.
-Know that you will be tempted to buy things once you’re at a physical store because you’ve already made the effort to get yourself there - you’ve gotten yourself out of the house, spent time and gas money, and now, if you don’t leave with that sweater you don’t really think is that great, but still could be good for Mom, then your day is wasted.
+But besides that, a fact is that once you walk into a store, you’re on the marketer’s turf now.
+Take Target as a prime example: You run in wanting to buy some toilet paper (if there's any in stock?) and walk out pushing an entire cart’s worth of items.
+Know that you will be tempted to buy things once you’re at a physical store because you’ve already made the herculean effort to get yourself there - you’ve put on pants and gotten yourself out of the house, spent time and gas money, and now, if you don’t leave with that sweater (that you don’t really think is that great, but still could be good for Mom) then your day is wasted.
 Solution?
 Browse online first.
 There's never been a better year for it.
 Online browsing makes it easy to brainstorm ideas for people on your list.
-Once you get an idea and know the types of things you’re looking for then you can either buy online or, if you need them fast, you can run out for those particular items.
+Once you get an idea and know the types of things you’re looking for then you can either buy online or, if you need them fast, you can schedule time to retrieve those particular items.
 Check with the retailer, ordering ahead and arranging for curbside pickup will save you time, and keep you safe from wandering the aisles.

 It’s hard to know when you’ve gotten enough.
 You bought your brother that cookbook, but he really should have some cooking tools to go with it.
-And, maybe if he had a chef’s hat he’d feel more professional…
+And, maybe if he had an apron he’d feel more professional…

 It feels good to get things for people and it feels good to lay down your card when you don’t have a real dollar amount tied to any one person.
 But the credit card statement is coming at the beginning of January and you’re going to realize you just bought your brother a designer kitchen and can’t pay for it.
 Solution?
 Make a budget and a list.
-Know how much you want to spend for each person on your list of people and stick to it.
-You’ll be thankful after the Williams & Sonoma haze has worn off.
+Know how much you want to spend for each person on your list of people and then, stick to it.
+You’ll be thankful when the bill arrives.